Advice for Beating the Winter Blues

-With COVID-19 restrictions, Blue Monday feels particularly blue this year.
+With COVID-19 restrictions, Blue Monday feels particularly blue.
 But the good news is, it doesn’t take much to glean the mood-enhancing benefits of exercise.
 Photo: Blasius Erlinger/Getty Images

 Jan.
-18 is Blue Monday — considered the most depressing day of the year — but many would agree that 2020 was a Blue Year.
-And 2021 isn’t off to a great start, either.
+17 is Blue Monday — considered the most depressing day of the year — but many would agree that the ongoing pandemic has led to several Blue Years.
 While Blue Monday is a response to the dark days of winter combined with post-holiday blahs (and bills), the winter blues can be a very real mental health strain.

-And with COVID-19 restrictions, Blue Monday feels particularly blue this year.
-Indeed, 84 per cent of Canadians have felt a decline in their mental health since the start of COVID-19, according to a report from the Mental Health Commission of Canada.
+And with the surge of COVID-19 cases as the pandemic drags on, Blue Monday feels particularly blue this year.
+Indeed, 84 per cent of Canadians have felt a decline in their mental health since the start of the pandemic, according to a report from the Mental Health Commission of Canada.

 Physical activity has been shown to release endorphins, serotonin and dopamine that can ultimately improve one’s mood.
-But according to data collected by ParticipACTION, Canadians are more likely to use sedentary activities — such as binge-watching Netflix — as a coping mechanism for anxiety and stress during the pandemic.
+But according to ParticipACTION, the national non-profit that inspires Canadians to make physical activity a part of their everyday lives, we are more likely to use sedentary activities — such as binge-watching Netflix — as a coping mechanism for anxiety and stress during the pandemic.

-To top it off, “The things we might do to relieve some of that anxiety and stress are so reduced right now,” says Margaret Eaton, national CEO of the Canadian Mental Health Association (CMHA).
-Gyms and yoga studios are temporarily closed, as are social gathering spaces.
-“The winter blues are going to affect us differently this year.”
+To top it off, “The things we might do to relieve some of that anxiety and stress are so reduced right now,” said Margaret Eaton, national CEO of the Canadian Mental Health Association (CMHA), when we spoke to her last year.

 Winter blues involve sadness or unhappiness attributed to the dark, cold weather.
 About 15 per cent of Canadians experience winter blues — on an average year.
-This year, that percentage is expected to be higher, says Eaton, since mental health is already at a low point.
-About two to three per cent of Canadians also experience SAD, or Seasonal Affective Disorder.
+Two to three per cent of Canadians also experience SAD, or Seasonal Affective Disorder.

-“Exercise has for years been identified as an astounding treatment for anxiety and for mild, moderate and severe depression,” says Eaton.
+“Exercise has for years been identified as an astounding treatment for anxiety and for mild, moderate and severe depression,” said Eaton.
 “It has quite extraordinary effects.”

 Increasing your heart rate and filling your lungs with fresh air have been shown to provide relief from the symptoms of anxiety and depression — both immediately and over the long term.
 “Over time you’ll experience an elevated mood as a more consistent feature of your life if you’re exercising regularly,” says Eaton.